Dr. Fabiola Gianotti has received occasional emails from Bruce Camber about the base-2 project from the Planck Scale.

 1. The Planck base units of length, time, mass and charge describe a real reality.

 2. The conceptual door to this infinitesimal universe is where all four Planck base units concresce (grow together, yet individuate).
-We are not alone in our belief that infinitesimal spheres result, and these are an endless stream.
+We are not alone in our belief that infinitesimal spheres result, and there is an endless stream.
 Though physical, length-time are well below thresholds of measurement, the progression of mass-charge units can be studied.
 These four units are, in some manner of speaking, the Janus-face of each other and of light.

 3. Conceptually, sphere stacking becomes cubic-closest packing; tetrahedrons and octahedrons emerge.
 Doublings begin.
 Our universe emerges.
 Their numbers eventually begin to define things within our current scientific realities.
 This is a natural inflation.
 And, it’s not dark.